msdrigg/Roam/docs/src/pages/upcoming-work.md

         -   Show underneath the main button panel so it's close to mute
     -   Make the +30 configurable to 30, 15, 60 second mute options

--   Provide an optional Minimalist view on iOS that replicates siri remote's view closely
+-   Future: Provide an optional Minimalist view on iOS that replicates siri remote's view closely
     -   https://support.apple.com/guide/tv/use-ios-or-ipados-control-center-atvb701cadc1/tvos
     -   Support visionos gestures as well...

 ## General Future Ideas

 -   Write a blog post about the discord bot and point to my MessageView
+    - Make messageView more self-contained
 -   Write a blog post about the auto-translation and logic around that
+-   Write a blog post about NWConnection vs URLSession for websockets
+-   Write a blog post about custom keyboard shortcuts
+-   Write a blog post about ECP Textedit API
+-   Write a blog post about control center widgets

 -   Make custom menu bar icon